EvReN-jr/TDR-Topological-Dimensional-Reduction/README.md

-# TDR-Topological-Dimensional-Reduction
+# TDR: Topological Dimensional Reduction
 This method allows for topological dimensionality reduction on the data.
 In this method, the columns of the reduced data set are from the original data set.

 ## Transform
 This function convert data into categories (1,2,3,4,...) based on standard deviation.

 ## Core
 This function finds the core according to topological methods.
-This core tells us how important which column is.
+This core show us how important which column is.

 ## TDR
 This version is primal version, not effective with big amounts data.